Tools and Materials

 A leaking shower head is often the result of a mineral build-up or a worn-out gasket.
 Water, especially if it's hard, contains many minerals including calcium, magnesium, lime and silica.
 If you see white or off-white lines around your faucets or in your bathtub or sink, it's likely mineral buildup.
 These same deposits can clog the small holes of your shower head, causing it to leak from another point and shower head dripping.
 A worn-out gasket can also produce a leaking shower head because it can no longer seal the arm properly.

-Can a Leaking Shower Be Repaired?
+Can a Leaking Shower Head Be Repaired?

 A leaky shower head is frustrating, but in many cases, it can be easy to fix without the help of a plumber.
 Keep reading to find out how you can resolve simple leaks in the shower with a few simple steps.